miguelisimo/D3-Web-Visualization-Fading-Links/README.md

 # D3-Web-Visualization-Fading-Links
-(lets svg-javascript elements fade over a clock-based animation in the user interface)
+(does let svg-javascript elements fade over a clock-based animation in the user interface)

 D3-Web-Visualization-Fading-Links is a software project code which graphically simulates transactions between users of the KOIN * application (CSH) via a web interface.
 In the course of this, users where modeled as nodes and